Rights groups target sponsors like Airbnb for Beijing Games - WTMJ

 “They’ll be getting pressure not to be the ones who break the dam of silence,” McDougall said.

-London-based human-rights lawyer Michael Polak filed a complaint with the IOC’s ethic commission over Beijing’s “breaches of the Olympic charter.”
+London-based human-rights lawyer Michael Polak filed a complaint with the IOC ethics commission over Beijing’s “breaches of the Olympic charter.”
 Instead of responding to his brief, the commission referred him to a statement from IOC President Thomas Bach.

 The charter in Principle 6 under “Olympism,” prohibits discrimination “of any kind, such as race, color, sex, sexual orientation, language, religion, political or other opinion, national or social origin, property, birth or other status.”